xybor/xyplatform/xylog/README.md

 Package xylog is a logging module based on the design of python logging

-This package is inspired by idea of Python `logging`.

 # Feature

 The basic structs defined by the module, together with their functions, are